 Librarians and Archivists are unranked, non-regular faculty.
-Academic non-regular status was granted to librarians in A PROVISION MAKING AVAILABLE ACADEMIC STATUS FOR PROFESSIONAL LIBRARIANS IN THE UNIVERSITY OF MISSOURI (adopted February 22, 1971 and amended March 31, 1976).
+Academic non-regular status was granted to librarians in A PROVISION MAKING AVAILABLE ACADEMIC STATUS FOR PROFESSIONAL LIBRARIANS IN THE UNIVERSITY OF MISSOURI (adopted February 22, 1971 and amended 1976; see Appendix 4).